 - 2. Every robot will be required to pass a full inspection before being cleared to compete.
 This inspection will ensure that all robot rules and regulations are met.
 Initial inspections will take place during team registration/practice time. - A. If significant changes are made to a robot, it must be re-inspected before it will be allowed to compete. - B. All robot configurations must be inspected before being used in competition. - C. Teams may be requested to submit to random spot-inspections by event personnel.
 Refusal to submit will result in disqualification. - D. Referees or inspectors may decide that a robot is in violation of the rules.
-In this event, the team in violation will be disqualified and the robot will be barred from the playing field until it passes re-inspection. - E. For more information on the inspection process please refer to Appendix A: Inspection Guidelines. - 3.
+In this event, the team in violation will be disqualified and the robot will be barred from the playing field until it passes re-inspection. - E. For more information on the inspection process please refer to Appendix A: Inspection Guidelines. . - 3.
 The following types of mechanisms and components are NOT allowed: - A. Those that could potentially damage playing field components. - B. Those that pose an unnecessary risk of entanglement. - 4.
-At the beginning of any match, the maximum size of a robot is 16" x 16" x 16". - A. During inspections, robots will be required to pass within the perimeter of a sizing tool.
+At the beginning of any match, the maximum size of a robot is 14"x14"x14" or 11"x20"x15". - A. During inspections, robots will be required to pass within the perimeter of a sizing tool.
 To pass inspection, a robot must fit within the sizing tool without exerting ANY force on the tool.
-The orientation of the robot when sized must be the same as its orientation when placed on the field. - B. Robots may expand beyond starting size constraints after start of a match. - C. Any restraints used to maintain starting size (i.e., zip ties, rubber bands, string, etc.) MUST remain attached to the robot for the duration of the match. - 5.
-Three classes of robots may participate in CREATE Jr. games: VEX IQ robots, LEGO robots, and CREATE Open robots.
-Robot construction is constrained to the following: - A. VEX IQ robots: All parts from the VEX IQ line or parts which are identical to the VEX IQ parts line are acceptable for use in the VEX IQ class.
+The orientation of the robot when sized must be the same as its orientation when placed on the field. - B. Robots may expand beyond starting size constraints after start of a match. - C. Any restraints used to maintain starting size (i.e., zip ties, rubber bands, string, etc.)